-Beginning Fall 2017, all new players in the Academy program must also purchase a uniform, consisting of two jerseys, one pair of shorts and one pair of socks.
+Beginning Fall 2017, all new players in the Academy program were also required to purchase a uniform, consisting of one jersey, one pair of shorts and one pair of socks.
 If the registrant is a second year participant, purchase of the uniform is optional.

 What Does Registration Cover?

 Included in your registration cost are:

 Weekly festivals in both the Fall and Spring.
 The festivals will be typically held on Sundays in the Fall and a mixture of Sat/Sun in the Spring.
 Start times will typically be around 1pm for the U7 teams with U8 teams typically starting after the U7 teams are complete at 2-3pm.

 Twice weekly training in the Fall and Spring.
 (Training times are typically Mon/Wed or Tues/Thurs at 5pm)

 Once weekly indoor training sessions in the Winter (typically at a local school gym and/or SMG)